Programs

 Assisting Children to Transition into Inclusion (A.C.T.):

-Kara Ryan, Jennifer Arends, Kristen Nardini, Stephanie Raywood, and Nancy Fikry,
+Kara Ryan, Jennifer Arends, Kristen Nardini, and Stephanie Raywood

 Lead Teachers (201) 915-6185 or (201) 915-6794

 The ACT program is a collaborative effort geared towards identifying and transitioning preschool-disabled children into lesser restrictive settings or inclusive environments.
 Collaboration between the classroom teachers, paraprofessionals, occupational & physical therapists, speech therapists, child study team case manager, and Preschool Lead teachers is essential to the success of the project.
-The targeted groups of 19 self-contained preschool classes housed in 10 schools (PS#12, #14, #15, #22, #23, #26, #30, #37, #39, and #41) meet quarterly for student-centered discussions on progress, concerns, and implementation of strategies to address student weakness.
+The targeted groups of 19 self-contained preschool classes housed in 9 schools (PS#8, 12, 14, 15, 22, 26, 30, 37, and 41) meet quarterly for student-centered discussions on progress, concerns, and implementation of strategies to address student weakness.
 A.C.T.
-Flyer
+Brochure

 Assistive Technology Program (A.T.):